thenewlegend/thenewlegend/README.md

 </div>

-- A mechanical engineer with a specialisation in energy engineering and management.
+- A mechanical engineer with a specialisation in energy engineering and management
 - I’m currently working on adapting AI for energy engineering systems
 > Prototype :
 >  - [AITfES - AI Troubleshooting for Energy Systems](https://aitfes.vercel.app)